SamiaTouileb/samiatouileb.github.io/talks.md

 Title: [But, why? - make AI answer!](https://www.uib.no/en/ai/152622/uib-ai-2-why-make-ai-answer).
 I presented and discussed interpretability of neural models.

 - Panel member (invited), March 2022.
-I was invited to be a member of panel discussion about ``AI, friend, foe, or fad'' at the annual Booster conference, in Bergen.
+I was invited to be a member of panel discussion about *AI, friend, foe, or fad* at the annual Booster conference, in Bergen.
 Booster is a software conference organized for developers, project managers, architects, UX professionals, testers, and security professionals.
 The panel was led by Professor Marija Slavkovik, University of Bergen.
 The other panelists were Kevin Baum (university of Saarland) and Martin Gundersen (NRK -- Norwegian Broadcasting Corporation).
 More information can be found [here](https://2022.boosterconf.no/talk/panel-ai-friend-foe-or-fad/).